SLiV9/the-romans-are-coming/README.md

 For more info about setting up WASM-4, see the [quickstart guide](https://wasm4.org/docs/getting-started/setup?code-lang=rust#quickstart).

+## Controls

+Left mouse button.

+Keyboard only controls: arrow keys to move cursor, X to place banners, hold Z and press left/right to show hints.

 ## Credits

 A game by Sander in 't Veld.